-There are no VMEs or VME Risk Areas designated in Division 58.4.2.
+By the end of this fishing season, there were no VMEs or VME Risk Areas designated in Division 58.4.2.

 2.4.
 Incidental mortality of seabirds and marine mammals

 There has been no observed incidental mortality of birds reported by vessels in Division 58.4.2 in this fishery.